By John Otterbein

 To be clear, their old website served many purposes effectively.
 It answered questions and gave a well-rounded snapshot of the school.
 With that said, the old site fell short when it came to accomplishing their primary purpose.
 While the site acted as a repository for a monstrous amount of information pertaining to student life, school events, curriculums, and school history, it failed to tell the Moses Brown story in a style that drove new admissions.

 As a general rule, the more pages comprising a website, the more difficult it becomes for visitors to identify clear paths to action.
 Moses Brown found itself at a virtual crossroads: either stick with their information-dense website or redesign the site to focus on driving admissions.

-If you’ve read up to this point, I’m sure you have a hunch which direction we recommended.
+If you’ve read up to this point, I’m sure you have a hunch which direction they chose.

 Websites that are designed around a singular CTA (call to action) rely on their homepage to set the strategic scene.
-Bearing that in mind, we decided upon three homepage imperatives to switch the mindsets of visitors from browsing to inquiring.
+Moses Brown asked us to help them re-focus the site on three homepage imperatives to switch the mindsets of visitors from browsing to inquiring.

 We decided that elevating the curriculums to the site’s center stage was crucial to initiating the admissions thought process.
 Grade curriculums are the backbone of any solid education which is why we made it exceedingly easy for parents to access them.
 The header menu also features an ‘explore grades’ item, beautifully laying out a grade selection menu for visitors to peruse.

 Next up, we placed a ‘schedule a tour’ CTA smack in the middle of the homepage.
 Given Moses Brown’s sparkling reputation and their breathtaking campus, we understood that many visitors would be eager to skip the online exploration of the school and use the website as a means of scheduling an in-person visit.